 JPMS's estimated value of the notes set forth on the cover of this pricing supplement is equal to the sum of the values of the following hypothetical components: (1) a fixed-income debt component with the same maturity as the notes, valued using our internal funding rate for structured debt described below, and (2) the derivative or derivatives underlying the economic terms of the notes.
 JPMS's estimated value does not represent a minimum price at which JPMS would be willing to buy your notes in any secondary market (if any exists) at any time.
 The internal funding rate used in the determination of JPMS's estimated value generally represents a discount from the credit spreads for our conventional fixed-rate debt.
-For additional information, see "Risk Factors - JPMS's estimated value is derived by reference to an internal funding rate."
-The value of the derivative or derivatives underlying the economic terms of the notes is derived from a valuation provided by an unaffiliated third party, which will act as a hedge provider to hedge a portion of our obligations under the notes, based on that unaffiliated third party's internal pricing models.
-This valuation is dependent on inputs such as the traded market prices of comparable derivative instruments and on various other inputs, some of which are market-observable, and which can include volatility, interest rates and other factors, as well as assumptions about future market events and/or environments.
+For additional information, see "Selected Risk Considerations - JPMS's Estimated Value Is Not Determined by Reference to Credit Spreads for Our Conventional Fixed-Rate Debt."
+The value of the derivative or derivatives underlying the economic terms of the notes is derived from JPMS's internal pricing models.
+These models are dependent on inputs such as the traded market prices of comparable derivative instruments and on various other inputs, some of which are market-observable, and which can include volatility, interest rates and other factors, as well as assumptions about future market events and/or environments.
 Accordingly, JPMS's estimated value of the notes is determined when the terms of the notes are set based on market conditions and other relevant factors and assumptions existing at that time.
-See "Risk Factors - JPMS's estimated value does not represent future values of the notes and may differ from others' estimates" in this pricing supplement.
+See "Selected Risk Considerations - JPMS's Estimated Value Does Not Represent Future Values of the Notes and May Differ from Others' Estimates" in this pricing supplement.